 Quick recap: A group of former college friends reunite at a funeral for Alex, a friend who committed suicide .

 Fun (?) fact: Kevin Costner was cast as dead guy Alex and he originally filmed some flashback scenes.
-Most of it was cut however by the time the movie was released.
-All that’s left is a few seconds of Alex’s corpse being dressed for the funeral.
+Most of it was cut by the time the movie was released So all that’s left is a few seconds of Alex’s corpse being dressed for the funeral.

 My thoughts: Remembering my experience with Diner, I was reticent to watch The Big Chill.
 I knew it had something to do with the 60s and I wasn’t in the mood for a bunch of flashbacks and nostalgia porn.
 I mean, I get it.
 I love the 90s and I would totally be down for a movie with references I personally know.
 But someone else’s nostalgia just isn’t the same.
 Luckily this movie does a great job staying in the present but dropping little reminders, like the music, to set the tone.

 My initial lack of enthusiasm for The Big Chill stemmed from the large ensemble cast.
 A large group of characters who shared a long history meant that I would have to sit through each backstory and ‘connect’ with each person.
 Thankfully, that’s not what happened.
 There’s never an explanation how everyone met each other but there are a few clues about the various relationships.
 One thing I disliked was how the women were welcomed into the group but their relationship to the men was mostly a previous or current romantic one.
 The men were successful- a businessman about to go big, a journalist, a movie star and a radio psychologist.
 But the women mostly just talked about various relationships and kids and subpar husbands.
 Seeing as how I never really had a huge group of friends I hung out with in college, maybe that’s just how it goes.
 And maybe there wasn’t enough time to flesh out all the characters.
 Either way it just felt like the women got the short end of the stick in this group of friends.